kashifkhan0771/utils/readME.md

 - **Clamp**: Restricts a given value to be within a specified range.
 If the value is below the minimum, it returns the minimum; if above the maximum, it returns the maximum.

-- **IntPow**: Computes the integer power of a base raised to an exponent using fast exponentiation.
-Works only for integers.
+- **IntPow**: Calculates base raised to the power of exp.
+Supports both positive and negative exponents.
+Returns float64 for fractional results.

 - **IsEven**: Checks if the given integer is even.
 Returns `true` for even numbers and `false` otherwise.